ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 You take 10% less After-Armor Damage.

+### Status: Nebula

+After Armor Damage that you take is decreased by 30%.
+The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.

 ### Status: Neutral Sect

 When you perform a Diurnal action, you also perform its Nocturnal action for free on the same targets.
 Likewise, when you perform a Nocturnal action, you also perform its Diurnal action for free on the same targets.